goldentroll/learn-javascript/project-javascript-j1-objects/README.md

 5. Add a new property to `employee` for `phone number` and set it to `00123456789`. then log it into console like this:
    "Employee `name` number is `phone number`".

-   Note: Use braket notation for `phone number`
+   Note: Use bracket notation for `phone number`

-6. Define a function name `getPropValue` that get a object and a property and return value of the property in that object.
+6. Define a function name `getPropValue` that gets a object and a property and returns value of the property in that object.

 7. Use this function to log `name` and `phone number` into console.